target/POSSUM/README.md

   - Ubuntu
   - NOTE: this is a Java application and can run many OS.

-- Follow Running POSSUM Locally to ensure you are able to compile and run POSSUM (NOTE: this does not need to be done on the POS computer)
+- Follow Running POSSUM Locally to ensure you are able to compile and run POSSUM (NOTE: this does not need to be done on a POS computer)
 - Install the OS on the POS computer (refer to the Supported OS list above)
 - Install Java 17 on POS computer
 - Make the following directories: